abdulrazaque103/DAS-Project/README.md

 # Libraries Uesd
 Pandas for loading data from dataframe, Numpy for data cleaning, seaborn for data viualization in statistical graphs and matplotlib for making some plots and graphs.

+# Data Model
+In this project we use Linear Regression Model for predicting statistical data.

 # Files in Repository
 medical_insurance_cost_dsa.py: This is project file. insurance.csv: this dataset file.